techstreams/techstreams.github.io/_posts/2016-09-07-google-drive-as-simple-git-host.md

 <br>

-I've taken a several month writing hiatus to help plan a wedding.
-During that time I was able to develop some helpful [Google Apps Scripts](https://www.google.com/script/start/) to assist with event planning *which I hope to share in the future*.
+I've taken a several month writing hiatus during which I was able to develop some helpful [Google Apps Scripts](https://www.google.com/script/start/) which I hope to share in the future.
 But in this and upcoming posts I want to ***focus on some personal workflows and tools*** I use to help me be more productive during script develop.

 One such tool ... ***[Google Drive](https://www.google.com/drive/)*** ... can act as a ***simple Git host for backup and sharing*** of personal and collaborative small team script projects.